nebulasio/nebdocs/docs/infrastructure/permission_control_in_smart_contract.md

 Tips:

-With reference to the above example, the developer needs only three steps to implement other permission controls:
+With reference to the above example, the developer needs only three steps in order to implement other permission controls:

 * Implement permission control functions.
 * Implement the decorator function, and the permission check is completed by the conditional statement if \(typeof func !== "function" \|\| !func\(\)\).